-Now, because of that the registration process is typically more intense than it is on an offshore site.
-But those extra few steps go a long way toward ensuring that players will never be duped by the site.
+Now, because of that, the registration process is typically more intense than it is on an offshore site.
+But those extra few steps go a long way toward ensuring the site never dupes its players.

-And in the rare instance that they do feel they’re being treated unfairly, they can always bring it up with NJ regulators directly.
+And, in the rare instance that they do feel they were treated unfairly, they can always bring it up with NJ regulators directly.

 Who should play on 888 Poker?

-Part-time grinders that only have time to play at night and on weekends will have a good selection of higher profile tournaments to choose from, with nightly majors featuring guarantees ranging from $750 to $10,000, and weekend events guaranteeing as much as $50,000.
+Part-time grinders, who only have time to play at night and on weekends, will have a good selection of higher-profile tournaments to choose from, with nightly majors featuring guarantees ranging from $750 to $10,000, and weekend events guaranteeing as much as $50,000.

 How does the deposit bonus at 888 rank?